andyrewlee/lesson_plans/01_high_level.md

   use bring them to life.
 For example when a button is clicked we can move the h1 down by 50px

-# Homework
+# Workout Level 1
-Finish HTML/CSS course on Codecademy.
+Finish [HTML/CSS](https://www.codecademy.com/learn/web) course on Codecademy.